CS107-off-piste/cs107-FinalProject/docs/milestone1.md

 - **How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?**
     Overload the relevant functions in `cmath` so that they can take `Nodes` as input and return new `Nodes`, so that we can build the graph accordingly.

+# Feedback

+- **Feedback 1: Can we hear more about the reasoning behind choosing DAG as your core data structure?
+Is it necessary because of the reverse mode feature?**
+    - We would not need a permanent data structure if we were only implementing the forward mode.
+However, as was discussed in lecture, since we intend to implement reverse mode, we need some data structure to store our operations.
+    - This is because, in forward mode, we only make one "pass" through the function, computing both the value and derivative of the function after each operation.
+As a result, we would not need to keep an internal record of values / derivatives from earlier operations, since we do not return to them after they are computed.
+    - In contrast, for the reverse mode, after completing the forward pass to calculate the each operation's *values*, we then need to complete the reverse pass to calculate those operations' *derivatives*.
+We can only "go back" through our operations from the forward pass if we have kept a navigable record of the operations completed in the forward pass... so, we need some data structure to store this record.
+    - It is not strictly necessary that data structure be a DAG.
+We could, for example, have represented our `Function` as a list or tree of operations.
+But we felt that: a) a DAG would allow us to represent multiple inputs / multiple outputs in a cleaner way than, for example, a simple list of operations, and b) a DAG has the additional benefit of lining up neatly with the "computational graph" representation of automatic differention that we have seen in lecture.
+- **Feedback 2: Solid plan for unit testing.
+What can we expect to see functionality-wise and performance-wise?**
+    - As described in our updated testing section, we expect that our `tests/` directory will include functional tests to check that our library is correctly calculating values on user-inputted functions.
+At this stage, we also intend to include benchmarking tests in this to check if the performance of key operations has deteriorated as a result of a commit.